noah-barkol/Automated-Garage-Parking-Assistant/README.md

 Board: Arduino Nano ESP32 (ABX00083)

 Note: Feel free to reference the source code that is titled finalGarage.ino.
 You can easily adjust distance thresholds and LED brightness to make the project work for different cars and situations.
-How to upload
+You can upload updated code onto the microcontroller by USB-C connection.

 ## Required Libraries